pydicom/pydicom/doc/tutorials/pixel_data/compressing.rst

 Conclusion
 ==========

-In part 3 of this tutorial you've learnt how to use *pydicom* to compress and decompress datasets and how to encapsulate pixel data that has been compressed by third-party packages.
+In part 3 of this tutorial you've learned how to use *pydicom* to compress and decompress datasets and how to encapsulate pixel data that has been compressed by third-party packages.
 Having made it to the end of the pixel data tutorial you should now be comfortable using *pydicom* to perform pixel data related tasks.